samacqua/Dare/README.md

 # Dare
-A iOS social media platform intended to encourage making memories of your own instead of browsing a feed and wasting time.
+An iOS social media platform intended to encourage making memories of your own instead of browsing a feed and wasting time.